Latostadora/rayjs/README.md

 ## An overview

-When de DOM is ready `Ray.js` checks the DOM for elements with the `data-ray-component` attribute and executes the js that indicates the value of this attribute.
+When de DOM is ready `Ray.js` checks the DOM for elements with the `data-ray-component` attribute and executes the js that indicates the value of this attribute (Example 1).

-Example:
+You can add `data-ray-params` attribute with value on JSON format (Example 2).

+Example 1:

 Let's suppose we have this html (note the `data-ray-component` attribute)